 I made these two films to spread the word about the disappearance of global soil, and the crisis of plastic in the ocean (and now air too).

 I made both films long before I managed to get enough funding to edit them together.
 Hopefully, in the near future, there'll be more funding around for environmental science communication!

 The world is awash with “content” these days.
-Producing more of it without planning exactly how it’s going to make a positive impact often only favours the social media platforms and bounces around an echo chamber.
+Producing more of it without planning exactly how it’s going to make a positive impact mostly just favours the social media platforms and bounces around an echo chamber.

-I used to make a large number of videos to get important and interesting messages out, blending the fun with the vital, but I have now decided to focus entirely on projects with a positive impact strategy.
+I used to make a large number of videos to get what I felt were important and interesting messages out, blending the fun with the vital, but I have now decided to focus entirely on projects with a positive impact strategy.